ubc-minetest-classroom/minetest_classroom/mods/magnify/README.md

 Your definition table and `magnify.register_species` function call should **always** stay in your mod's files if you want your plant species to remain registered with the `magnify` API.
 If you remove either of these, your species will automatically be unregistered from the `magnify` API, and you will have to re-register it if you want to add it back into your game.

-If you want to make any changes to your plant species definition table, you can do that very easily!
+If you want to make any changes to your plant species definition table, go right ahead!
 The definition table will automatically be updated the next time you restart your Minetest world.
+Do, however, be aware that `magnify` checks for species changes by comparing the scientific names (`sci_name`) of species

 If you want to unregister a plant species, simply remove the call to `magnify.register_species` for the species you want to unregister.
 The species will automatically be unregistered the next time you restart your Minetest world.